 Now, for the first time, visitors are being invited to “step inside” these rarely-seen cockpits and interiors thanks to mixed reality.
 Virtual tours are available for the Museum of Flight’s most iconic aircraft, revolutionizing what a trip to the museum looks like.
 Guests of the museum can use virtual reality glasses to take the tours on-site, while aviation enthusiasts can view them in 360 degrees online from anywhere in the world.

 Panoramic photo of the interior of a B-29 cockpit.
-Credit: Lyle Jansma from Jansma Design LLCSTEP INSIDE THE B-29 COCKPIT
+Credit: Lyle Jansma from Jansma Design LLC.

 - Isabelle Meboe (aviation student)

-The team from Tosolini Productions capturing high resolution images of the aircraft's interiorSEE MORE VIRTUAL TOURS AT THE MUSEUM OF FLIGHT
+The team from Tosolini Productions capturing high resolution images of the aircraft's interior.

 "Mixed reality gives us a chance to take objects or artifacts that are behind the scenes and bring those out into the galleries, providing access to them but at the same time, supporting preservation," says Peder Nelson, Exhibits Developer at the Museum of Flight.